hazelcast/hazelcast-jet/hazelcast-jet-distribution/src/root/readme.md

 $ bin/jet submit examples/hello-word.jar
 ```

-This job creates a random stream of randoms and then calculates the
+This job creates a stream of random numbers and then calculates the
 top 10 largest values observed so far, writing the results to an IMap.
+The contents of the IMap are then periodically printed out.
 You can play around with the various fault tolerance features of Jet by
 adding a second node, and then killing it again and observing
 how the job is affected.
 You can also monitor the job using the Jet